Azure/Mission-Critical-Connected/src/infra/README.md

 #### Supporting services

-This repository also contains a couple of supporting services for the AlwaysOn project:
+This repository also contains a couple of supporting services for the Azure Mission-Critical project:

 - [Self-hosted Agents](./build-agents/README.md)